-Start order for masters competitions is within age class, according to the age class and running order rules of M1282.
+Start order for masters competitions is within age class, according to the age class classifications and running order rules of M1282.
+The start order rules may be modified to accommodate specific situations; any adjustments must be announced to competitors prior to the start of the race.
 This section supersedes ACR 621 for masters competitions.